The costs of going public largely depend on the size and complexity of the transaction. The costs are generally broken down like this:

 Accounting Fees.
 Financial audits can cost as little as $7,000 for a start-up to $30,000 for a simple business generating a few million in sales.
 For larger and more complex businesses, the costs can be significantly more.
 Ongoing accounting costs to comply with various rules and regulations will be incurred related to filing quarterly and annual reports.
 A typical company completing a DPO spends $30,000 to $40,000 per year on accounting fees.

 Stock Exchange Fees.
-Most companies completing a DPO decide to list on the OTCQB where there is a nominal application fee and annual fee.
+Most companies completing a DPO in the United States decide to list on the OTCQB where there is a $2,500 application fee and a $10,000 annual fee.
 However, larger companies may qualify and desire to be listed on the Nasdaq or NYSE which require significantly higher initial and ongoing fees.

 Press Releases.
-While not legally required, best practices dictate that a company should issue a press release to announce financial results and material events.
-They typically cost between $200 and $600 per release, depending on the distribution.
+It is good practice for a publicly traded company to announce financial results and material events.
+Each press release typically costs between $200 and $600 per release, depending on the distribution.
 Active communication with public shareholders increases the cost of press releases, but often helps to develop a larger shareholder base.

 Professional Advisor Fees.
 Professional advisor fees are based on the size, scope, complexity and risk of the business going public.
 Our fees generally start at $60,000 plus shares and a warrant, but can also be quoted on an all cash basis with no stock or warrants as part of the compensation.

 An early-stage company should expect to pay between $160,000 and $200,000 to become publicly traded in the United States or Canada, plus stock and a warrant.
 Larger companies will incur higher expenses for accounting, audit and legal work as well as possible stock exchange fees and certain filing fees.